For the burger:

-Make the angel delight and spread straight away over the custard before it sets.
+Make the angel delight, spread straight away over the custard and let it set.

 Whisk the double cream (not too stiff or it wont spread) and spread over the angel delight

-You can add chocolate or other ‘sprinkles’ on top if you like – or not.
+You can add pieces of fruit, crushed biscuits or chocolate or other ‘sprinkles’ on top if you like.

 Place back in fridge for an hour so it’s nicely chilled before serving